itsraval/windowsMaximazeToNewDesktop/README.md

 # Windows Maximaze To New Desktop as on macOS
 This AutoHotkey script tries to replicate the macOS experience for managing windows on multiple desktops in windows 11.
+With a few simple shortcuts you can maximaze a Window directly into a new Desktop and then use the Windows11 gestures to move around quickly as in macOS.

 # Commands